rereremin/bioinformatics_skills/lab_report.md

 Than use WoLF and get localization of proteins.
 WoLF results [here](https://github.com/rereremin/IB/tree/project4/resluts).

 ### BLAST search
-For each protein characteristics in format: accession, e-value, per. ident, per. query coverage and large annotation.
+For each protein characteristics in format: accession, e-value, per. ident, per. query coverage and annotation.

 - **g11513.t1**